acarril/acarril.github.io/_posts/2018-01-03-install-stata-linux.md

 # Additional improvements

-I have identified three potential issues you may have after installing Stata in Linux:
+I have identified the following potential issues you may have after installing Stata in Linux:

 1. Interface has no icons (ie. only question marks)
 2. Program doesn't have an application menu entry (ie. can't search for the app)
 3. Mimetype associations don't work (ie. you can't double click a `.dta` file and have it open in Stata)
+4. PDF documentation links don't work

-If you want to solve all these issues at once, with little messing around, you can use [Daniel Bela's `stata-integration`](https://github.com/dirtyhawk/stata-integration), which is a bundled Linux binary script integrating an already installed Stata instance into the desktop environment.
+If you want to solve the first three of these issues at once with little messing around, you can use [Daniel Bela's `stata-integration`](https://github.com/dirtyhawk/stata-integration), which is a bundled Linux binary script integrating an already installed Stata instance into the desktop environment.
 I've tried the script and it works as advertised, solving all above issues.
-However, it runs some binaries in `sudo`, so you must be comfortable with that.
+However, it runs some binaries in `sudo`, so you may be uncomfortable with that.

-If you want to address this issues individually, without running programs with `sudo`, you can check out the sections below.
+If you want to address this issues manually, you can check out the sections below.

-### Interface icons
+### 1. Interface icons

 Although it is only a aesthetic annoyance, it _is_ annoying to have an interface with no icons: